-David Humann Chairman, Appointed 28 August 2006
+Mr David Humann Outgoing Chairman, Appointed 28 August 2006

 Mr Humann is a Fellow of the Institute of Chartered Accountant, A Fellow of the Institute of Certified Practicing Accountants and Fellow of the Australian Institute of Company Directors.
 He was Chairman and Senior Partner of Price Waterhouse (Hong Kong and China firm) from 1986 until 1994.
 Mr Humann was also the Managing Partner of Price Waterhouse, Asia Pacific Region, and a member of the World Board of Price Waterhouse and of the global firm's World Executive Committee based in London and New York.
 He was formerly a member of the Australian and New Zealand firm's Executive Policy Committee.
 Mr Humann is a member of the boards of a number of public and private companies.
+He is a Fellow of the Australian Institute of Company Directors.

-Professor Malcolm Richmond Non-Executive Director, Appointed 28 August 2006
+Professor Malcolm Richmond Non-Executive Director, Appointed 28 August 2006, Retired 1 April 2013

 Professor Richmond was, until recently, visiting Professor of Business and Professor of Engineering at the University of Western Australia and was formerly Adviser Technology Commercialisation at Curtin University.
-Currently he is a Director of Water Resources Group Ltd, Argonaut Resources NL, Strike Resources Limited and Cuervo Resources Inc (listed on Canadian National Stock Exchange) and was formerly Chairman of Territory Iron Limited.
+During the year he was a Director of Water Resources Group Ltd, Argonaut Resources NL, Strike Resources Limited and Cuervo Resources Inc (listed on Canadian National Stock Exchange).
+He was formerly Chairman of Territory Iron Limited.